sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 ## Reproducibility

 All our results are completely reproducible and do not change with random seeds.
-The complete dictionaries for the two ablations we run (emotions and nonsense) are available at [anonymous repository](https://anonymous.4open.science/r/intricacies-feature-geometry-8E52/data.txt), and the code and hyperparameters we use are exactly the same as those used by the original authors, all of which is available on their [public repository](https://github.com/KihoPark/LLM_Categorical_Hierarchical_Representations).
+The complete dictionaries for the two ablations we run (emotions and nonsense) are available [here](https://github.com/7vik/intricacies-feature-geometry), and the code and hyperparameters we use are exactly the same as those used by the original authors, all of which is available on their [public repository](https://github.com/KihoPark/LLM_Categorical_Hierarchical_Representations).

-In order to run our ablations, one needs to replace the original dictionary in the paper (for animals) with one of the others.
-For the random unembedding experiment, we just replace the unembedding matrix $W_U$ with `torch.randn_like(W_U)` and follow the rest of their methodology.
+To reproduce our results, replace the original dictionary in the paper (for animals) with one of the others.
+For the random unembedding experiment, replace the unembedding matrix $W_U$ with `torch.randn_like(W_U)` and follow the rest of their methodology.